-19(b)(3)(A)(iii) of the Act and Rule 19b-4(f)(6) thereunder in that it effects a change does not impose any significant burden on competition; and (iii) by its terms, does not become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest.
-This filing proposes to extend a previously-approved pilot program and raises no new regulatory issues.
+19(b)(3)(A)(iii) of the Act and Rule 19b-4(f)(6) thereunder in that it effects a change that: (i) does not significantly affect the protection of investors or the public interest; (ii) does not impose any significant burden on competition; and (iii) by its terms, does not become operative for 30 days after the date of the filing, or such shorter time as the Commission may designate if consistent with the protection of investors and the public interest.
+This filing proposes to extend a previously-approved Program and raises no new regulatory issues.
 The Exchange therefore believes that the proposed rule change qualifies for immediate effectiveness as a "non-controversial" rule change.